adam-delreal/Capstone/README.md

 Special thanks to:

 - Douglas Strodtman for providing the guidance, assistance, and mentorship to complete the project.
-- Wesley Bosse for his assistance, recommendations, and for taking the time to explain high level developer practices.
+- Wesley Bosse for his assistance, recommendations, and for taking the time to explain high-level developer practices.

-Both Douglas and Wes were crucial for the completion of this project and I am very thankful for their constant help throughout the course.
+Both Douglas and Wes were crucial for the completion of this project and I am very grateful for their constant help throughout the course.